thanasipantazides/response-tools/README.md

 **Note:** Although this repositiory can be extanded to any other instrument (e.g., FOXSI-1, -2, and -3), this repository is only currently aimed for FOXSI-4 use.

+### Documentation

+Documentation can be found in the [Response Tools Data Guide](./Response-Tools-Data-Guide-v1.pdf) and in the [online documentation](https://foxsi.github.io/response-tools/index.html).

 ## `response-tools`

 A repository to software tools for the response system used for the FOXSI mission in Python (woo, Python).
 We will include helpful loader functions for the all the response elements and download clients to obtain the files.